chinapedia/wikipedia.abstract.en/Page/Sydney_Harbour_Bridge.md

 Following World War I, plans to build the bridge again built momentum.[47]
 Bradfield persevered with the project, fleshing out the details of the specifications and financing for his cantilever bridge proposal, and in 1921 he travelled overseas to investigate tenders.
 On return from his travels Bradfield decided that an arch design would also be suitable[48] and he and officers of the NSW Department of Public Works prepared a general design[49][50] for a single-arch bridge based upon New York City's Hell Gate Bridge.[51][52]
 In 1922 the government passed the Sydney Harbour Bridge Act No. 28, specifying the construction of a high-level cantilever or arch bridge across the harbour between Dawes Point and Milsons Point, along with construction of necessary approaches and electric railway lines,[53] and worldwide tenders were invited for the project.[54]

-Norman_Selfe_proposal_for_Sydney_Harbour_Bridge.jpg's winning design at the second competition c.1903]] Hell_Gate_Bridge_cricket.jpg in New York City inspired the final design of Sydney Harbour Bridge.]]
+'s winning design at the second competition c.1903]] in New York City inspired the final design of Sydney Harbour Bridge.]]
 As a result of the tendering process, the government received twenty proposals from six companies; on 24 March 1924 the contract was awarded to British firm Dorman Long and Co Ltd, of Middlesbrough well known as the contractors who later built the similar Tyne Bridge of Newcastle Upon Tyne, for an arch bridge at a quoted price of AU£4,217,721 11s 10d.[55][56]
 The arch design was cheaper than alternative cantilever and suspension bridge proposals, and also provided greater rigidity making it better suited for the heavy loads expected.[57]

 Bradfield and his staff were ultimately to oversee the entire bridge design and building process, while Dorman Long and Co's Consulting Engineer, Sir Ralph Freeman of Sir Douglas Fox and Partners, and his associate Mr. G.C.
 Imbault, carried out the detailed design and erection process of the bridge.[58]
 Architects for the contractors were from the British firm John Burnet & Partners of Glasgow, Scotland.[59]